 5. Strong working knowledge in Microsoft Office Suite, including Word, Outlook and Excel.

 6. Understanding of social media and appropriate video products for platforms such as Facebook and Instagram.

 7. Experience using Slack Trello, Google docs, and/or other project management/productivity enhancers, including cloud-based digital workflow tools and internal folder structures.

 1. Familiarity with PBS and NPR programming, PBS and NPR promotional materials, and the mission of public broadcasting.

 To ensure full consideration, complete applications must be submitted by April 6, 2018.
 The committee may begin reviewing applications before the close date but no decision will be made until after the close date.
 Please create your candidate profile at http://jobs.illinois.edu and upload a cover letter describing qualifications for the position, current resume and the names and contact information for three professional references.
 For further information regarding application procedures, you may contact Annetta Allison (217) 265-7648 or firstname.lastname@example.org.

 This is a full-time, 12-month academic professional appointment with a start date as soon as possible after the closing date.
 Salary will be commensurate with qualifications.
 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.

-Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, status as a qualified individual with a disability, or criminal conviction history.
-Illinois welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity. (www.inclusiveillinois.illinois.edu)
+Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, age, status as a protected veteran, or status as a qualified individual with a disability.
+Illinois welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity (www.inclusiveillinois.illinois.edu).